 - It ensures carbonaceous compounds are burned in the first firing so that they don’t affect the glazes, which ensures a better final result.

-- It becomes easier to apply glazes after the bisque firing since the ceramic doesn’t risk coming apart or absorb too much of the glaze.
+- It becomes easier to apply glazes after the bisque firing since the ceramic is not as fragile.

 - You can easily correct a mistake you made while glazing.